 Emergent Vision Technologies (EVT)

-Refer to the Clara AGX Developer Kit User Guide or the NVIDIA IGX Orin Developer Kit User Guide for the location of the QSFP28 connector on the device.
+Refer to the Clara AGX Developer Kit User Guide or NVIDIA IGX Orin Developer Kit User Guide for the location of the QSFP28 connector on the device.

 For EVT camera setup, refer to Hardware Installation in EVT Camera User’s Manual.
 Users need to log in to find be able to download Camera User’s Manual.

 The EVT cameras require the user to buy the lens.
-Based on the application of camera, the lens can be bought from any online store.
+Based on the application of camera, the lens can be bought from online store.

 The Emergent SDK needs to be installed in order to compile and run the Clara

 Holoscan applications with EVT camera.
 The latest tested version of Emergent SDK